AbdAziz1/Google-Clone/README.md

 # Google-Clone
-This is a google clone project created only with HTML and CSS.
+This is a google clone project created with HTML and CSS.
 Used font awesome for google icons.
+Displays google services by clicking the google apps icon.